 by Jason Wasserman MD PhD FRCPC

-Cylindroma is a non-cancerous type of skin tumour.
-The tumour develops from sweat glands normally found in the skin.
+Cylindroma is a non-cancerous type of skin tumour that develops from sweat glands normally found in the skin.
 People with Brooke–Spiegler syndrome (BSS) commonly develop multiple cylindromas.
 This syndrome is associated with an alteration in the gene CLYD.

 For most patients, the cause of a cylindroma remains unknown.
 However, patients with the genetic syndrome Brooke–Spiegler syndrome (BSS) are known to develop multiple cylindromas.
 In patients with BSS, the tumours are caused by a change in the gene CYLD.

-No. A cylindroma is a non-cancerous tumour that will not turn into cancer over time.
+No. A cylindroma is a non-cancerous tumour that will not become cancerous over time.

-When examined under the microscope, the tumour is made up of cells that appear dark blue.
-Pathologists describe these cells as ‘basaloid’ because they resemble the basal cells normally found in the skin.
+When examined under the microscope, the tumour is made up of dark blue cells.
+Pathologists describe these cells as basaloid because they resemble the basal cells normally found in the skin.
 The tumour cells are arranged in small groups separated by a bright pink basement membrane material.
-The groups of tumour cells are often described as showing a ‘jigsaw-like pattern of growth.
+The groups of tumour cells are often described as showing a ‘jigsaw-like pattern of growth.’

-A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
-A negative margin means there were no tumour cells at the edge of the tissue.
-A margin is considered positive when there are tumour cells at the edge of the tissue.
-A positive margin is associated with a higher risk that the tumour will grow back (recur) in the same site after treatment.
+A margin is any tissue cut by the surgeon to remove the tumour from your body.
+A negative margin means no tumour cells were at the tissue’s edge.
+A margin is considered positive when tumour cells are at the tissue’s edge.
+A positive margin is associated with a higher risk of the tumour growing back in the same site after treatment.